Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 ### Cons:

 - You need to write file/database access (read/write) code.
-- Pipeline definition is not modular.
+- Pipeline definition, task processing (Transform of ETL), and data access (Extract&Load of ETL) are tightly coupled and not modular.
 You need to modify the task classes to reuse in future projects.

 ## Gokart